OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:48

-Then He said to them, “Whoever welcomes this little child in My name welcomes Me; and whoever welcomes Me welcomes the one who sent Me.
+Then He said to them, “Whoever receives this little child in My name receives Me; and whoever receives Me receives the one who sent Me.
 For it is the one who is least among you all who is the greatest.”

 ---

 ## Luke 9:49

-“Master,” said John, “we saw someone driving out demons in Your name and we tried to stop him, because he is not one of us.”
+“Master,” said John, “we saw someone driving out demons in Your name and we tried to stop him, because he was not part of our group.”

 ## Luke 9:50